-This conversation originally scheduled to take place on Tuesday 14 September will now be released as a podcast only.
-This is in response to current COVID-19 health advice and restrictions.
-While it is unfortunate that we can't present this conversation in person we invite you to subscribe to the Wheeler Centre podcasts to hear this conversation.
+This conversation originally scheduled to take place on Tuesday 14 September was released as a podcast only, in response to COVID-19 health advice and restrictions.
+While it is unfortunate that we couldn't present this conversation in person we invite you to subscribe to the Wheeler Centre podcasts to hear this conversation.

 As lockdowns force many of us indoors, our relationship with the natural world is more important than ever.
 We’ve all experienced the benefits nature can bring to our mental health and well-being.
 Part of Victoria Nature Festival, a panel of passionate nature-lovers will explore the many different ways we can reconnect with nature and advocate for its care.